 Harvard VIVID study aims to test whether vitamin D supplements reduce severity of symptoms and rate of hospitalizations or healthcare visits

-wide randomized clinical trial on the role of Vitamin D in COVID-19 run by Harvard Medical School.
+Stockholm, February 22, 2021: Swedish medtech start-up Capitainer today announced that the company’s qDBS dried blood spot system for home sample collection is being used in a nationwide randomized clinical trial on the role of Vitamin D in COVID-19 run by Harvard Medical School.

 “Offering home sampling is of critical importance for conducting our study.
 It allows the study participants to be recruited nationwide without complicated infrastructure in place for blood collections and without substantial engagement by healthcare facilities already under great pressure.
 Additionally, the participants have the convenience of an at-home study and avoid travel or extra clinical visits during the pandemic”, says the Principal Investigator JoAnn E. Manson, Professor of Medicine and the Michael and Lee Bell Professor of Women’s Health, Harvard Medical School, Boston, USA.